PaulZC/Artemis_Global_Tracker/Documentation/Hardware_Overview/README.md

 GNSS data is provided by the u-blox ZOE-M8Q as used on the [SparkFun GPS Breakout - ZOE-M8Q](https://www.sparkfun.com/products/15193).

-Data communication is via I2C port 1.
-The ZOE's PIO15 pin is connected to the Artemis so it can be woken up when a geofence alert occurs.
+Connection to the Artemis is via I2C port 1.
+The serial and safeboot pins are available on test pads to allow the ZOE firmware to be updated.

+Geofence alerts from the ZOE can be produced on PIO14, which is connected to Artemis pin D10.

 ![ZOE](https://github.com/PaulZC/Artemis_Iridium_Tracker/blob/master/img/ZOE.JPG)